FtmsdtHosseini/IDPL-PFOD/README.md

-# *IDPL-PrFOD: An Image Dataset of Printed Farsi Text for OCR Research.*
+# *IDPL-FATIMA: Farsi text image dataset for OCR Research*
-This repository contains IDPL-PrFOD that is a Printed Farsi OCR Dataset for Farsi optical character recognition researches.
+This repository contains IDPL-FATIMA that is a Farsi text image dataset for Farsi optical character recognition researches.

 The full dataset is uploaded in IDPL website and Google Drive which can be downloaded with the following links: